-AWARNING This product contains one or more chemicals known to the State of California to cause cancer, and birth defects or other reproductive harm.
+This product contains one or more chemicals known to the State of California to cause cancer, birth defects or other reproductive harm.

-Self clean ovens can cause low level exposure to some of the Proposition 65 substances, including carbon monoxide, during the cleaning cycle.
+Self-clean electric ovens: Self clean ovens can cause low level exposure to some of the Proposition 65 substances, including carbon monoxide, during the cleaning cycle.
 Exposure to these substances can be minimized by opening a window or using a ventilation fan or hood.